 Continuum BDR is managed and supported by Continuum’s Network Operations Center (NOC) technicians, which enables Frontier to significantly reduce the amount of time they spend managing the tool and monitoring backups—a decrease from .5 FTE per week to .05 FTE.

-“Our technicians can perform restores in 75 percent less time with Continuum BDR than with our previous platform,” Oleson explains.
+“Our technicians can perform restores in 75% less time with Continuum BDR than with our previous platform,” Oleson explains.
 “What’s more, the hardware from our previous vendor was substandard, and restoring files was more difficult than it should’ve been.
 In one instance, an Active Directory server had failed and we had to actually give up on restoring it and do a rebuild because the process was such a hassle.”

 In addition to offering a number of packages and deployment options, Continuum BDR boasts several proprietary features such as Tru-Verify™ to offer MSPs—and their clients—added peace of mind that data is protected and backups are executing successfully.